Thai economy shrinks 12% in 2Q, worst decline in 22 years

 Exports plunged 28% from a year earlier, while service exports, which include international travel, cratered by nearly 38%.

+“The worst of the economic slump brought on by COVID-19 might be over.
+But with exports and tourism still missing in action, the negative GDP growth trend is here to stay for the rest of the year, and perhaps well into 2021,” ING Economics said in a commentary.

+ING economist Prakash Sakpal forecast a 6.6% annual contraction for the whole year, with the GDP shrinking 7.6% in the current quarter and 4.8% in the last quarter of the year.

-On a seasonally adjusted, quarterly basis, the Thai economy contracted 9.7% from the January-March quarter, when it shrank 2.5%.
+On a seasonally adjusted, quarterly basis, the Thai economy contracted 9.7% in April-June from the previous quarter, when it shrank 2.5%.
 It also logged a contraction in the last quarter of 2019, minus 0.3%, and thus has been in recession this year.

 The economy is faring about as poorly as those of Thailand’s neighbors.
 Last week, Malaysia reported a 13.2% contraction in its economy in the last quarter.
 Singapore’s economy shrank 13.2% and the Philippines’ 16.5%.